Dew Drops is first and foremost a

 The Herbs in Dew

-body and is a superb Qi tonic.
-American Ginseng is different than Asian Ginseng
+throughout the body and is a superb Qi tonic.
+American Ginseng is different

-Asparagus root is believed to help promote lovely, smooth, radiant skin, and
+consumption of Asparagus root is believed to help promote lovely, smooth,

-shiny hair.
+radiant skin, and shiny hair.
 It helps moisten the lungs in a healthy way.
-Asparagus root is

-– it does not contain ginsenosides, but is does tonify Qi.
+kind of herb – it does not contain ginsenosides,

 primarily used to help moisten the Lungs.
 It has mild but effective balancing influence

 on the emotions.
 It is capable of calming agitation and helping to relieve short-term